 Senior management employment contracts are generally not limited in time.
 The notice period may not exceed six months if notice of termination of employment is made by the company.
-Upon termination by the company, and in addition to their fixed monthly salary during the notice period, the CEO is entitled to a maximum of twelve (12) months’ salary as severance pay and other members of the senior management may be entitled to severance pay in a maximum amount of six (6) months’ base salary.
+Upon termination by the company, and in addition to their fixed monthly salary during the notice period, the members of the senior executive, including the CEO is entitled to a maximum of twelve (12) months’ base salary as severance pay.
 If termination is made by the senior executive, the period of notice may not exceed six months and there is no right to severance pay.

 All directors shall retire from office at the end of each Annual General Meeting and they shall be eligible for re-election.
 Directors may be removed, in accordance with and subject to the terms of the Companies Act (Chapter 386 of the laws of Malta) (the “Companies Act”), prior to the expiry of their term of office by ordinary resolution of the shareholders in general meeting.
 The directors are not entitled to any severance pay in the event of any such removal.

 The decision-making process to determine, review and implementation of the guidelines